Schedule Service

 The first thing you’ll usually see on your bill is a trip or diagnostic charge.
 Think of this as the initial fee to get a professional technician to your door and have them identify the problem.
 Most companies in the DFW area charge between $75 and $200 for this.
 This fee covers the technician’s travel time and the first hour of work, which is dedicated to carefully assessing your system to find the root cause of the issue.
 At Taylormade, we believe in transparency, which is why we have clear pricing for our service calls.
 This upfront charge ensures that a qualified expert can properly diagnose the problem before any repair work begins.

-Labor Rates and Time
+Factoring in Labor and Time

 Once the problem is diagnosed, the next part of the cost is labor.
 This is an hourly rate for the hands-on work the technician does to fix your system.
 On average, HVAC professionals charge between $75 and $150 per hour.
 This rate reflects their training, experience, and the specialized tools they use.
 The total labor cost will depend on how complex the repair is and how long it takes to complete.
 A simple fix might take less than an hour, while a more involved heating or air conditioning repair could require several hours of dedicated work to ensure everything is functioning safely and efficiently.